taulantkoka/taulantkoka.github.io/_pages/projects-memory.md

 **Key property:** since both players see every flip and both use the same deterministic eviction rule, **both players have identical memory at all times**.
 The memory state is common knowledge.
 So the game remains one of perfect information, the same class of game Zwick analysed.
 All that changes is the state space.

-Any stochastic model of forgetting—decay, random interference, attention fluctuation—would give the two players *different* memories, creating private information and turning the game into something closer to poker.
+Any stochastic model of forgetting (decay, random interference, attention fluctuation) would give the two players *different* memories, creating private information and turning the game into something closer to poker.
 That is a much harder problem.
 The deterministic LRU model sidesteps this and keeps backward induction available.

 At the level of the full game, a state consists of:
 - the unmatched cards remaining on the board,